Early Beginnings

 Viviana received the London Evening Standard Award (the youngest-ever artist to receive the award), the Time Out Award, the Premio Positano Italia (twice), Premio Internazionale "Gino Tani", Premio Vignale danza, Premio Bucchi, Premio Apulia, Prix de Lausanne, Premio Eccellenze della Danza and Premio Fabbrini, among others.
 She was nominated for an Olivier Award for her performance of the title role in MacMillan's Anastasia and has been named Dancer of the Year in the UK, Italy, Japan and Chile.
 The Times described her as “in the people's imagination, the heroine who dies for love,” The Independent called her an “unsurpassable” dance-actress and the Daily Mail dubbed her “the future of British dance.”

 In September 2016 Viviana returned to The Royal Ballet to coach a revival of Kenneth MacMillan's Anastasia.
-She went on to coach ballets including The Nutcracker, The Sleeping Beauty, The Judas Tree and Manon for The Royal Ballet; Swan Lake and Romeo and Juliet for ABT; and Manon for ENB.
+She went on to coach ballets including The Nutcracker, The Sleeping Beauty, The Judas Tree and Manon for The Royal Ballet; Swan Lake and Romeo and Juliet for ABT; Manon for ENB; and Giselle for Hong Kong Ballet.

-As a choreographer, she has created new work at Dance Base, Edinburgh and the National Theatre Studio, London and has collaborated with director Richard Eyre and Oscar-winning composer Dario Marianelli on a ballet adaptation of Anthony Minghella's Truly, Madly, Deeply.
-She created an original choreography for the premiere of The Crown at the Theatre Royal, Drury Lane.
+As a choreographer, Viviana created new work at Dance Base, Edinburgh and the National Theatre Studio, London and has collaborated with director Richard Eyre and Oscar-winning composer Dario Marianelli on a ballet adaptation of Anthony Minghella's Truly, Madly, Deeply.
+She created an original choreography for the premiere of The Crown Season 6 at the Theatre Royal, Drury Lane.

 In 2019 Viviana was appointed Director of Dance and in 2020 Artistic Director at English National Ballet School During her tenure she staged ballets by Ashton, Balanchine, Bournonville and Bausch, commissioned more than thirty new works, and launched a professional trainee programme that drew talented graduate dancers from around the world to the UK.
 She brought the leading UK ballet schools together for the first time at Sadler’s Wells in Unite for Ukraine; created a ground-breaking collaboration between ENB, the Wallace Collection, the Royal College of Music, and the London School of Fashion; innovated in dance for healthcare including pioneering a dance-based rehabilitation programme for HIV outpatients; and instigated World Ballet School Day, which brought together twelve leading ballet institutions to give a global platform to young dance artists.
 In February 2024 Viviana announced that she would step down from her role at ENBS in July 2024, marking five years in post.